Citadel Workstation

 Can the 0pass App (used for enrollment) and system settings be deployed remotely?

-Why use Citadel with a security key instead of a phone app for MFA?
+Why use a security key instead of a phone app for MFA?